Skip to content

 Status Error Code Cause Solution

-401 invalid_api_key Invalid, expired, or revoked key Validate key, check expiration, generate new key
+401 AUTHENTICATION_ERROR Invalid, expired, or revoked key Check key, generate new one if needed

-401 missing_authentication No Authorization header Add Authorization: Bearer <key> header
+401 AUTHENTICATION_ERROR No Authorization header Add Authorization: Bearer <key> header

-403 insufficient_scope API key lacks required scope Request scope or use key with proper permissions
+403 AUTHORIZATION_ERROR API key lacks required scope Use a key with the required scopes

-429 rate_limit_exceeded Too many requests Implement exponential backoff, upgrade tier
+429 rate_limit_exceeded Too many requests Implement exponential backoff

 Security Note: All authentication failures return generic messages to prevent enumeration attacks.
 The API does NOT distinguish between "key doesn't exist" vs "key is revoked" vs "key is expired".